 It is strongly recommended that any student who is planning to graduate in the coming semester check their graduation progress before the beginning of the spring semester.
 A student can generate a degree progress report in the myKU portal to see which degree requirements and hours have been completed and which ones remain.

-Grades are viewable at the end of the spring semester online after the professors post them electronically.
-The due date is approximately three weeks after the last final exam.
+Grades are viewable at the end of the second summer session and at the end of the fall semester after Professors/Instructors post them electronically.
+The due date is 2.5 weeks after the end of the last final exam for the summer or fall.

 Requirements for Independent Research are listed in the course description.
 There are no exceptions to these requirements.
 Special permission from the professor is required prior to enrollment in Independent Research.
-To obtain special permission you should email the professor and forward the professor's response to Vicki Palmer, registrar, at firstname.lastname@example.org.
+To obtain special permission you should email the professor and forward their response to the Registrar at email@example.com.
+You will receive an email response with a number that will allow you to enroll online.
+This should be done before the beginning of the semester.

 Joint Degree Students